peterhinch/micropython-tft-gui/README.md

  3. buttontest.py Pushbuttons and checkboxes.
  4. knobtest.py Rotary controls, a dropdown list, a listbox.
 Also shows the two styles of "greying out" of disabled controls.
- 5. ibt.py Test of icon buttons.
+ 5. screentest.py Test of multiple screens.
- 6. screentest.py Test of multiple screens.
+ 6. dialog.py A modal dialog box.
- 7. dialog.py A modal dialog box.
+ 7. ibt.py Test of icon buttons.

-If you do not intend to use icons, optional files 4-10 and demo 5 may be ignored.
+If you do not intend to use icons, optional files 3-9 and demo 7 may be ignored.

 It should be noted that by the standards of the Pyboard this is a large library.
 Attempts to use it in the normal way will provoke memory errors owing to heap fragmentation.
 It is necessary to